aambrioso1/NLP/transformers/On What Transformers Know.md

 * The president of the United States in 2010/2018/now is <mask> (History fact, current events)
 * The word freind is misspelled.
 The correct spelling of this word is <mask>. (spelling)

-It should be noted that the probing here is helped in several of the examples by using an initial sentence that prompts the response.
+It should be noted that the probing here is helped in two of the examples by using an initial sentence that prompts the response.

 I would like to explore this sort of general knowledge with a representative subset of models fined-tuned for various tasks.
 For now I will use default models provided through the pipeline method, [transformers.pipeline(task_string)](https://huggingface.co/transformers/main_classes/pipelines.html#transformers.pipeline), which accepts the following tasks: